 The Group is subject to tax rates and tax legislation applicable in the markets and jurisdictions in which it operates.
-In particular, the Group is impacted by significantly higher rates of tax in its E&P businesses, most notably in the UK, where the tax rate is 40 per cent and in Norway where applicable tax rates are 78 per cent.
-The Group's E&P businesses are typically subject to different tax rates and regimes than those that apply to its ES&S businesses.
+In particular, the Group is impacted by significantly higher rates of tax in its E&P businesses, most notably in the UK, where the tax rate is 40 per cent. and in Norway where applicable tax rates are 78 per cent.
+The Group's E&P businesses are typically subject to different tax rates and regimes than those that apply to its E&S businesses.
 Consequently, the Group is exposed to changes, both in the general corporate tax regime and specific tax regimes in relation to upstream production or other business segments.
 Tax laws, tax rates and interpretation of legislation and compliance and disclosure requirements, with associated costs and penalties change regularly.

-The Organisation for Economic Co-operation and Development Base Erosion and Profit Shifting Project is expected to generate changes to tax policy and systems across many countries, including those where the Group has operations, in order to mitigate cross-border corporate tax avoidance.
-Following the 2014 Scottish independence referendum, there is uncertainty on the new powers (including areas such as fuel poverty and energy efficiency) that will be devolved to Scotland and the resulting changes, if any, to the tax system in Scotland compared to the rest of the UK.
-A key action, which is due to be implemented in the UK, concerns transparency of disclosures.
-The scope and impact of these changes cannot currently be assessed, but may be material.
-Any action by governments to increase tax rates, impose additional taxes, revise tax legislation or its interpretation could have a material adverse effect on the Group's business, results of operations and overall financial condition.
+The Organisation for Economic Co-operation and Development/G20 Inclusive Framework on Base Erosion and Profit Shifting (the BEPS Framework) aims to generate changes to tax policy and systems across many countries, including those where the Group has operations, in order to mitigate cross-border corporate tax avoidance.
+In addition to measures put in place to implement the BEPS Framework, any action by governments in jurisdictions in which the Group operates to increase domestic tax rates, impose additional taxes, revise tax legislation or its interpretation could have a material adverse effect on the Group's business, results of operations and overall financial condition.